 The heat from the water encourages the heart to work harder and faster, creating pressure on the body and in turn increasing its strength and capacity.
 This may reduce any stiffening of blood vessels and improve blood pressure.
 Whilst this sounds rigorous, it works more like light exercise.
 See a dip into hot water as a great mini workout for your heart!

 Having a hot bath or shower before bed is a common practice in many households, but have you ever wondered why it works so well?
-There’s a vast library of research that shows long showers or baths improve sleep quality, in other words, a warm bath leads to more time spent staying asleep rather than tossing and turning and trying to fall asleep.
+Another seeming benefit of hot baths and showers is a vast library of research that shows long showers or baths improve sleep quality, in other words, a warm bath leads to more time spent staying asleep rather than tossing and turning and trying to fall asleep.
 Counterintuitively, it works by actually cooling your core temperature!

 The body brings a large amount of blood flow to the surface of your body and through the skin when you are immersed in heat, especially hands and feet.
 This blood flow brings the heat from the core to the surface, causing a drop in body temperature, which is needed to initiate a good night’s sleep.